omsai/andorian-hotkeys/README.md

 and watch your mundane work do itself.

-Autohotkey is a powerful scripting language that sends keystrokes, runs programs and processes information so that you can focus on important things in life.
+Autohotkey is a powerful scripting language that sends keystrokes, runs programs and processes information for repetitive tasks (for example, looking up SOs; Tickets and RMAs).

-Batteries are included: these scripts ask for your information and save it to an ini file, so no code editing is required to get running.
+Batteries are (mostly) included: these scripts ask for your information and save it to an ini file, so no code editing is required to get running.

 NOTE - This is a fork from Pariksheet's (GitHub name Omsai) original work - I've simplified it so that I can maintain it for the RoW Team.

+LIMITATIONS - Due to different users having different layouts for WIP Tracking, Win + M may require user-specific customisation.

 Usage